 7. Think Affordable Countertops

 If you already have good quality countertops--yay!!
 That will be a huge cost-saver not having to replace them.
 For us we have laminate and it is deteriorating around the edges.
 We have discussed butcher block (we installed IKEA butcher block countertops in our previous home and loved them) as it is really affordable and nice looking.
-But we feel the neighborhood we live in now requires a more traditional upgrade (thinking about resale).
+But we feel the neighborhood we live in now requires a more traditional upgrade.
+I found 8 countertop options for under $3,000 here.

 8. Install New Light Fixtures

 Last but not least--light fixtures!!
 Lighting is relatively easy to install, but it isn't something you will want to swap out yearly.
 So pick a design you will be happy with for at least 5 years!
 If you have an eat-in kitchen or an open floorplan into the living room try to get lighting that will compliment those rooms too.
-We are early into our decision making, but will likely pick vintage-industrial style light fixtures.
+If you are looking for a flush-mount fixture check out these for under $50.
+Image Source: Bigger Than the Three of Us